fleetdm/fleet/handbook/engineering/README.md

 #### Fast track for Fleeties
 Fleeties do not have to wait for QA to reproduce the bug.
 If you're confident it's reproducible, it's a bug, and the reproduction steps are well-documented, it can be moved directly to the reproduced state.

-#### Release testing
+### Release testing
-When a release is in testing, QA should use the the Slack channel #help-qa to keep everyone aware of issues found.
+When a release is in testing, QA should use the Slack channel #help-qa to keep everyone aware of issues found.
 All bugs found should be reported in the channel after creating the bug first.

 In the #help-qa channel, product may decide whether the bug is a release blocker.
 When a release-blocking bug is found, product is responsible for communicating the delay to company stakeholders.

 Release blockers include:
-1. Critical bugs (defined below)
+1. Release-blocking bugs (defined below)
 2. New functionality that impacts previous stable functionality
 3. Incomplete features as defined or implied in the specs

 Release blockers must be fixed before a release can be cut.
 Non-release-blocking bugs may be addressed during a subsequent release per the standard bug process (defined above).

+### Release-blocking bugs
+A release-blocking bug is identified by the `~release blocker` label.
+It becomes a release-blocking bug if:
+* It does not meet the criteria of a critical bug
+* It significantly impacts user experience
+* We will delay the release to ensure a fix if necessary

-#### Critical bugs
+### Critical bugs
+A critical bug is a bug with the `~critical` label.
 A critical bug is defined as behavior that:
 * Blocks the normal use a workflow
 * Prevents upgrades to Fleet
 * Causes irreversible damage, such as data loss